Oxford Community Schools logoPutting Students at the Center

 OCS has nearly 7,000 students in pre-kindergarten through grade 13.
 With over 78 square miles in northern Oakland County, it is one of the largest school districts in southeast Michigan.
 The district is home to five elementary schools, one middle school, one high school, an early learning center, one adjudicated youth facility, one alternative high school, an early college, and a virtual academy.
 Families can enroll their children as school of choice students through 9th grade and into limited CTE slots in 10th-12th grades.

-Ken Weaver, superintendent of Oxford Community Schools, has been with the district since 2003.
-He was an assistant principal, principal, and Deputy Superintendent of Curriculum and Instruction prior to his current position.
-Throughout his career, Ken has developed an inclusive and shared culture of leadership and inspired a growth mindset in both staff and students.
+School leaders have developed an inclusive and shared culture of leadership and inspired a growth mindset in both staff and students.
 Creating opportunities for all students to succeed has been accomplished by listening and gathering information from staff, students, parents, and community members and constructing shared solutions to their needs.
-Ken is an advocate for acquiring talent who focus on students and providing the resources they need to learn and grow.
+Administrators acquire talent who focus on students and provide the resources they need to learn and grow.

-The district continually focuses on improvement and as Deputy Superintendent of Curriculum and Instruction, Ken oversaw the creation and design of their Portrait of a Graduate.
-This Portrait serves as the guiding light when making decisions and has led to many opportunities for individual student growth whether it be through programs or more time with teachers due to streamlined processes and procedures.
-As a compass, the Portrait fulfills their mission by:
+The district continually focuses on improvement.
+Their Portrait of a Graduate serves as the guiding light when making decisions and has led to many opportunities for individual student growth whether it be through programs or more time with teachers due to streamlined processes and procedures.
+As a compass, the Portrait fulfills its mission by:

 • aligning their strategic plan to it.